-- Wearers must be clean shaven (i.e. shaven within 12 hours of the end of wear) and have no hair around the area of the seal. - Wearers must not wear cosmetics or anything else that will interfere with the seal.
+- Wearers must be clean shaven (i.e. shaven within 8 hours before the start of their shift, as referred in BS EN 529^[7]) and have no hair around the area of the seal. - Wearers must not wear cosmetics or anything else that will interfere with the seal.
 This includes face cream which can increase the movement of a respirator on the face reducing the effectiveness of the seal and it can cause hygiene and maintenance problems for reused respirators. - Wearers with respiratory or other conditions which could impair their ability to use a respirator (or require them to remove it in order to breathe) are identified through medical assessments.

-RPE used with or incorporated by fully enclosed suits (such as non-ventilated suits used with separate RPE or ventilated air fed or powered suits) have other user requirements:
+RPE used with or incorporated in fully enclosed suits (such as non-ventilated suits used with separate RPE or ventilated air fed or powered suits) have other user requirements: